jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 The network consists three `AdhocHost` nodes, `person1`, `person2` and `videoServer`.
 The `videoServer` node will send a video stream to `person1`.
-`Person2` does not generate any traffic in this example.
+`Person2` will be inactive for this example.

 The type of the visualizer is `IntegratedMultiVisualizer`.
-Multi-visualizers are compound visualizer modules containing submodule vectors of visualizer simple modules. `IntegratedMultiVisualizer` is useful for this example, because multiple visualizers of `DataLinkVisualizer` are required for displaying data link activity at certain levels.
+Multi-visualizers are compound visualizer modules containing submodule vectors of visualizer simple modules.
+In this example multiple visualizers of `DataLinkVisualizer` are required for displaying data link activity at certain levels.
 By default, the multi visualizers contain one submodule of each visualizer simple module.
 The number of submodules can be specified for each visualizer submodule with parameters.
-Three `DataLinkVisualizer` will be configured, observing packets at *service*, *peer* and *protocol* level.
+Three `DataLinkVisualizer` are configured, observing packets at *service*, *peer* and *protocol* level.
 They are marked with different colors.

-We configure the visualizer module as follows.
+We configure the `visualizer` module as follows.

 ``` {.snippet}
 *.visualizer.*.numDataLinkVisualizers = 3